ZhenrongShen/CellGAN/README.md

 - Set the argument `DATAROOT` in `configs/default_config.yaml` to your training data root.

 ### Training
 Refer to `configs/default_config.yaml` for customizing your own configuration file `configs/{config_name}.yaml`.
 All the arguments are self-explanatory by their names and comments.
-Put `{config_name}.yaml` in the directory `configs` and use the following command:
+Use the following command:

 ```
 python train.py --config [config_name]
 ```

 ### Testing
-Edit testing arguments in `{config_name}.yaml` and use the following command:
+Edit the testing arguments in `configs/{config_name}.yaml` and use the following command:

 ```
 python test.py --config [config_name]